PDC News Flash

 Rules & Standards:

-IDAPA 61.01.07 - RULES GOVERNING THE STANDARDS FOR DEFENDING ATTORNEYS THAT UTILIZE IDAHO'S PRINCIPLES OF AN INDIGENT DEFENSE DELIVERY SYSTEM goes into effect May 1, 2017.
-Compliance with this rule is required of Counties and Defending Attorneys by March 31, 2018, pursuant to Idaho Code 19-862A.
-All rules, including this one, can be found here.
+IDAPA 61.01.07 - RULES GOVERNING THE STANDARDS FOR DEFENDING ATTORNEYS THAT UTILIZE IDAHO'S PRINCIPLES OF AN INDIGENT DEFENSE DELIVERY SYSTEM went into effect May 1, 2017.
+Compliance with this rule, and IDAPA 61.01.01 and 61.01.04, is required of Counties and Defending Attorneys by March 31, 2018, pursuant to Idaho Code 19-862A.
+All rules can be found here.

 The Idaho Public Defense Commission is committed to improving the delivery of trial-level indigent defense services by serving the Counties and Indigent Defense Providers of Idaho.
 We strive to ensure that the safeguards of the 6thAmendment to the United States Constitution and Article I, Sect.
 13 of the State Constitution are met.
 We will collect data, support compliance with standards, provide training, and administer grants to achieve fair and just representation of the accused.
 In the words of Thomas Jefferson, “The price of freedom is eternal vigilance.”